smallder/jquery.ewa/README.md

 This is a integration way for "Excel Online" from [Microsoft One Drive](https://onedrive.live.com).

-This plugin uses [The Excel Services ECMAScript](http://msdn.microsoft.com/en-us/library/ee589018.aspx) a.k.a.
+This plugin uses [The Excel ServicesECMAScript Object Model](http://msdn.microsoft.com/en-us/library/ee589018.aspx) a.k.a.
 Ewa API.

 Usage example see in [example.html](example.html).